kwabenasapong/openpldoc/manual/source/android.rst

 ^^^^^^^^^

 Selecting :guilabel:`Live List` will display what ever is in Service Manager at the time, or what is live at the moment.
-If there is items in the Service Manager they will be shown on the left, and the live item will be shown on the right.
+If there are items in the Service Manager they will be shown on the left, and the live item will be shown on the right.